QUICK ANSWER

 Paid by: negotiable; custom varies by county.
 In South Florida, the seller typically pays.
 In North and Central Florida, the buyer typically pays.
 Either way, the amount appears on the CD.

-Exam questions on Florida doc stamps and intangible tax are frequent.
+Exam questions on Florida doc stamps and intangible tax are high-value because they connect deeds, notes, mortgages, and closing-cost math.
 I covered the full math breakdown in the Florida real estate exam documentary stamps and closing costs post.
-Expect at least 1 to 2 questions on these on any Florida exam form.

 RESPA violations real estate exam: the question types